Thierry-Dumont/Odes-NG/README.md

    * include/ : the core integrator.
    * test/ : examples, and some documentation.
+	 * Also note that in test/, you will find additional documentation.
    * An optional sage/ subdirectory contains SageMath material used to build the codes.

 Concept: